ohyajk/ohyajk/readme.md

 - 🌱 I’m currently learning **Full Stack Web Development at Microverse**

-- 👨‍💻 All of my projects are available at [https://ohyajk.github.io/Portfolio-Project-Mobile-First-/](https://ohyajk.github.io/Portfolio-Project-Mobile-First-/)

 - 💬 Ask me about **Html, Css, Tailwind, and Javascript**

 - 📫 How to reach me **ohyajk@gmail.com**